 Financial impact

-More than a quarter of Canadian businesses have already been victims of a computer attack, and that statistics is only increasing over time.
+More than a quarter of Canadian businesses have already been victims of a computer attack, and that statistic is only increasing over time.
 Therefore, apart from complying with the law, there are many reasons why protecting personal information should be a priority for any organization.

 Usually motivated by financial gain, these attacks are mostly focused on the acquisition of personal information which is commonly known as identity theft.
-In addition to creating operational slowdowns, this type of attack will have a definite impact on your organisation.
+In addition to creating operational slowdowns, this type of attack will have a definite impact on your organization.

 The cost of a security breach alone represents an average of $100,000 in costs for a Canadian company.
 On a global scale, experts estimate that the costs associated with cybercrime will reach some $10.5 billion annually by 2025*.